This is one of a series of articles about Perl XS, a language used for writing extensions to the Perl interpreter in C.

 someone has already written some macros for you; there is even this

 These pages are an adaptation of articles written in 2000 by Steven W. McDougall.
-My goal in modifying these articles is to simplify them.
+My goal in modifying these articles is to simplify and update them.
 I hope you find these adapted versions of the articles useful.
 You can find the original articles at the link at the bottom of this page.
+The major changes in this update are:

 This adaptation is a work in progress and many of the links on these pages may not work.